Azores travel guide

 Crime

-Crime rates are low but pickpocketing, handbag snatching, and theft from holiday properties are common in major tourist areas.
+Crime rates are low but pickpocketing, bag-snatching and theft from holiday properties are common in major tourist areas.
 Foreign-registered and hire cars are often targeted by thieves.
-Thieves can use violence, you should:
+Thieves may use threats or violence.
+To reduce your personal risk:

 Public transport